 - your ability to improvise (popular and contemporary only)

-In addition, you will be asked to complete a written paper to establish your current level of understanding of music theory.
+If successful, you will be asked to complete a short written paper to establish your current level of understanding of music theory.

 All our correspondence is via email and so it is essential for the smooth running of the programme that students check emails regularly and deal with it promptly.
 It is the responsibility of the student to make sure their parents/guardians see any correspondence sent/given to them.
 If students do not have computer access we can use other means of contact.